A roadsign at the stateline in the foreground welcomes vistors to Nevada with mountainous peaks in the background

 Alchemy Architects

 Founded in 1992 and headquartered in Saint Paul, Minnesota, Alchemy Architects designs sustainable, minimalistic, and energy-efficient modular homes in Arizona, California, Nevada, and several other states.
-Apart from modular buildings, it also develops traditional, site-built ones.
+Apart from modular buildings, it also designs traditional, site-built structures.

 This company is known for its modern aesthetic, efficient building practices, and (relatively) small footprints.
 Alchemy Architects make efficient use of space and technology to maximize the comfort, durability, and environmental sustainability of each home designed.